Prototype-based Self-Supervised Multimodal Learning for PPG and Accelerometry Signals: Experimental Design

 \subsection{Downstream Evaluation Setup}

-For evaluation, we use three datasets that contain synchronous PPG and accelerometer data, along with annotations: MOODS (stress detection, activity recognition) \citep{neupane2024moods}, WESAD (stress detection)~\citep{schmidt2018introducing}, and PPG-DaLiA (activity recognition, instantaneous heart rate prediction) \citep{reiss2019deep}.
-All signals are resampled to 50 Hz to match the sampling frequency in pre-training dataset.
-After pre-training is complete, we freeze the model encoders and train a linear probe on the downstream tasks.
+For evaluation, we use three datasets that contain synchronous PPG and accelerometer data, along with annotations: MOODS (stress detection, activity recognition) \citep{neupane2024moods}, WESAD (stress detection)~\citep{schmidt2018introducing}, and PPG-DaLiA (activity recognition, instantaneous heart rate prediction) \citep{reiss2019deep}. {Full dataset details are provided in Appendix~\ref{app:datadescription}.} All signals are resampled to 50 Hz to match the sampling frequency in pre-training dataset. {Following previous works \cite{xu2024relcon, abbaspourazad2023large, narayanswamy2024scaling, saha2025pulse}}, after pre-training is complete, we freeze the model encoders and train a linear probe on the downstream tasks.
 For multimodal models, we generally will concatenate the embeddings from the PPG and accelerometer encoders to form the final representation.
-This is indicated by P+A in the "Out" column in our Results Table \ref{tab:benchmark-results} and \ref{tab:alpha}.
+This is indicated by P+A in the ``Out'' column in our Results Table \ref{tab:benchmark-results} and \ref{tab:alpha}.
 For unimodal baselines, we use the single embedding directly.
 This is indicated by a P in the Out column in our Results Table \ref{tab:benchmark-results}.
+We report macro F1-score and accuracy for classification tasks (stress, activity) and mean absolute error (MAE) and $R^2$ for the regression task (heart rate prediction).